Centro Financiero Confinanzas

 Centro Financiero Confinanzas (English: Confinanzas Financial Center), also known as Torre de David (the Tower of David), is an unfinished abandoned skyscraper in Caracas, the capital of Venezuela.
 It is the third highest skyscraper in the country after the twin towers of Parque Central Complex.
 The construction of the tower began in 1990 but was halted in 1994 due to the Venezuelan banking crisis.
 As of 2025, the building remains incomplete.
-It was damaged due to two earthquakes on 21 and 22 August 2018.
+It was damaged due to two earthquakes on 21 and 22 August 2018 and further damaged due to the two earthquakes on 24 June 2026.

 History

 Construction and banking crisis

 This tower in downtown Caracas is nicknamed "Torre de David" after David Brillembourg, the tower's main investor who died from cancer in 1993.
 During the banking crisis of 1994, the government took control of the building and it has not been completed since.
 The building lacks elevators, installed electricity, running water, balcony railing, windows, and even walls in many places.
-The complex has six buildings: El Atrio (Lobby and conference room), Torre A that is 171m tall and stands at 45-stories still includes a heliport, Torre B, Edificio K, Edificio Z, and 12 floors of parking.
+The complex has six buildings: El Atrio (a lobby and conference room), Torre A that is 171m tall (equaling 45 stories) and includes a heliport, Torre B, Edificio K, Edificio Z, and 12 floors of parking.

 In 2001, the Venezuelan government made an attempt to auction off the complex, but no one made an offer.

 Residence by squatters

 Exterior of Centro Financiero Confinanzas (Torre de David) in December 2013.

 In the 2000s and 2010s, Caracas suffered from a housing shortage, with shortages amounting to about 400,000 Caracas homes in 2011.
 Construction of homes halted in Venezuela due to the fears of expropriations that occurred under the Bolivarian government while the government was also unable to build enough homes for Venezuelans.
 Citizens of Caracas soon began to occupy buildings surrounding the complex.

 The housing shortage led to occupation of the complex by squatters led by ex-convicts in October 2007, with over 200 families, representing about 40% of Caracas's "informal communities", taking over the center.
 Residents improvised basic utility services, with water reaching all the way up to the 22nd floor.
 They could use motorcycles to travel up and down the first 10 floors, but had to use the stairs for the remaining levels.
 The residents lived up to the 28th floor, with many bodegas, barbershops, beauty salons, and even an unlicensed dentist also operating in the building.
-Some residents also had cars parked inside of the building's parking garage.
+Some residents also had cars parked inside the building's parking garage.

 The population grew to seven hundred families made of over 2,500 residents living in the tower by 2011 and had a peak population of 5,000 squatters.